 |Often used to attract investment in a project||Used to generate interest and awareness of a project|

 Screening Web 3 & Crypto Projects

 White Paper helps an investor assess the utility and use cases of the projects that appear promising to them at first.
-Although analyzing a white paper is a vital process in crypto investment, it should always be done in concurrence with raising your queries about a new blockchain project on the official social media channels, enquiring about the project management plans, validating with your risk profiles and favorite themes etc. Having said that, a well written white paper should give the investor answers to key questions given below.
+Although analyzing a white paper is a vital process in crypto investment, it should always be done in concurrence with raising your queries about a new blockchain project on the official social media channels, enquiring about the project management plans, validating your risk profiles and favorite themes, etc. Having said that, a well-written white paper should give the investor answers to key questions given below.

 1. What is the Project About?

 The title gives an idea regarding the nature of the project, whether it is an NFT, DeFi, meme, or any other utility project.
 A structured white paper answers what the project intends to solve.